bufbuild-ru/docs/docs/bufstream/reference/configuration/bufstream-yaml/index.md

 _bool_

 Aggregate metrics across all topics to avoid cardinality issues with clusters with a large number of topics.
-Metrics that support this aggregation will report the 'kafka.topic.name' attribute as '_all_topics_'.
-NOTE: This implies partitions aggregation, which omits metrics like 'bufstream.kafka.topic.partition.offset.high_water_mark'.
+Metrics that support this aggregation will report the `kafka.topic.name` attribute as `_all_topics_`.
+NOTE: This implies partitions aggregation, which omits metrics like `bufstream.kafka.topic.partition.offset.high_water_mark`.

 #### `partitions`

 _bool_

 Aggregate metrics across all partitions to avoid cardinality issues with clusters with a large number of partitions.
-Metrics that support aggregation will report the 'kafka.partition.id' attribute as -1, while some metrics, such as 'bufstream.kafka.topic.partition.offset.high_water_mark' will be omitted if partition level aggregation is enabled.
+Metrics that support aggregation will report the `kafka.partition.id` attribute as -1, while some metrics, such as `bufstream.kafka.topic.partition.offset.high_water_mark` will be omitted if partition level aggregation is enabled.

 #### `consumer_groups`

 _bool_

 Aggregate metrics across all consumer groups to avoid cardinality issues with clusters with a large number of groups.
-Metrics that support aggregation will report the 'kafka.consumer.group.id' as '_all_groups_', while some metrics such as 'bufstream.kafka.consumer.group.generation' will be omitted if consumer group level aggregation is enabled.
+Metrics that support aggregation will report the `kafka.consumer.group.id` as `_all_groups_`, while some metrics such as `bufstream.kafka.consumer.group.generation` will be omitted if consumer group level aggregation is enabled.

 #### `principal_ids`

 _bool_

 Aggregate metrics across all authentication principals to avoid cardinality issues with clusters with a large number of principals.
-Metrics that support aggregation will report the 'authentication.principal*id' as '\_all_principal_ids*'.
+Metrics that support aggregation will report the `authentication.principal_id` as `_all_principal_ids_`.

 ### `SASLConfig`